jyoung4242/webpackBootstrapper/readme.md

 ```

 ## ✨ Builds to Javascript or TypeScript
-- Promts user for a 'J' or a 'T' at the beginning, and does all the rest for you!!!!
+- Prompts user for a 'J' or a 'T' at the beginning, and does all the rest for you!!!!

 ## 🔍 no NPM mining
 - all the NPM dev dependencies are automated